by Brian Tomasik

 While it's clear from my essay that I don't endorse this view all things considered, the argument is naively compelling, and Harry surely understands how I feel when I look at the world.
 I do believe that the potentially vast suffering of small organisms is among the most urgent moral issues -- one which most of humanity has not yet appreciated.

-- If the food contained in your sweat breaks down abiotically if not eaten by bacteria (which seems unlikely??), then it would be better to kill bacteria with deodorant to reduce the total number of bacteria that come into existence. (back)
+- If the food contained in your sweat breaks down abiotically if not eaten by bacteria (which seems unlikely??), then it could be better to kill bacteria with deodorant to reduce the total number of bacteria that come into existence. (back)

 - In particular, negative-leaning utilitarians would hope to have as few cells as possible.
 Of course, they might also hope to have as few rocks as possible for Pascalian reasons, but whatever you turn rocks into would have a roughly equal chance of sentience as the rocks did.
 In contrast, bacteria have a higher chance of sentience than the lifeless components of which they are made.
 I suppose if one thought that energy had a lower chance of sentience than matter, one could aim to convert rocks to energy, but this sounds expensive for very little gain relative to reducing cells unless it could be done extremely efficiently.
 And who knows -- maybe energy would contain more suffering than matter. (back)